Hahnweiler

-Hahnweiler is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Birkenfeld district in Rhineland-Palatinate, Germany.
+Hahnweiler (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Birkenfeld district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Baumholder, whose seat is in the like-named town.

 Geography

 Location

 The municipality lies in the Hunsrück at the southwesternmost end of the Birkenfeld district and the Verbandsgemeinde of Baumholder.
 In the south it borders on the Saarland.
 With its 218 inhabitants – which includes those who hold only a secondary residence here – (as at 31 January 2011), Hahnweiler is the third smallest municipality in the Verbandsgemeinde.
 By land area – the municipal area measures only 228.5 ha – it is the smallest.
 Its elevation ranges between 450 and 552 m above sea level.

 Neighbouring municipalities

 Hahnweiler borders in the northeast on Rückweiler, in the south on Freisen in the Saarland, in the west on Gimbweiler and Nohfelden-Wolfersweiler, also in the Saarland, and in the north on Leitzweiler.